 If the selected patient has payments for multiple dates of service, all associated encounters will be linked and displayed in the Encounters Linked section.
 Select the encounter date of service you want to view.

-If a line item in an encounter contains a denial adjustment code, its status is automatically set to Accept & Rework Denial.
+If a line item in an encounter contains a denial adjustment code, it will defaults to Accept & Rework Denial, expect for CO-23 and CO-132.

 The adjustment amount for the corresponding denial is $0.00.